 A warm welcome from Richard G6HKS - Some of you may know me, I am a keen all mode VHF and upwards DXer but like many I have a less than perfect radio location – this has obliged me to optimise my station to the best of my ability – to this end I became a fan of Dereks PowAbeam designs which are in my opinion the closest to perfection yagi designs – period.
-For example look at the antenna temperature of the WAXXX10S to its competitors in the VE7BQH listings, antenna temperature provides a good overall performance indicator and at 225 degrees kelvin is simply 'best in class'.
+For example look at the antenna temperature of the WAXXX10S compared to its competitors in the famous VE7BQH Antenna Tables, antenna temperature provides a good overall performance indicator and at 225 degrees kelvin is simply 'best in class'!

 In 2014/15 Derek undertook some ground breaking work - Q-factor analysis that calculates a figure of merit score against a designs all weather stability potential.
 All our designs take this work into account and are all weather performers – you wont miss any dx due to your yagi going off-tune (really quiet on receive sometimes confused with low noise performance!) or your PA protection tripping out due to high vswr.
 The heaviest rain or dew makes negligible impact (see G6HKS Wet Weather Test).

 My goal is simply to make it as easy as possible for Radio Amateurs to construct their PowAbeam – whether it be for a local rag chew or some serious DX'ing.
 To this end I am happy to offer complete or part material kits which enable you to construct a PowAbeam design of your choice at a really competitive price and of course the added enjoyment of making your own antenna which really works.